Before we get into the latest trends related to employee engagement, let’s clear up a few key concepts that make it the dynamic subject it is.

 SoGoSurvey and Employee Branding

 Everything you say and do with your employees at every touchpoint leaves an impression.
 Whether you say it out loud or imply it with behavioral actions, it sends a message.
 The combination of messages creates an impression in the employee’s mind of how the company sees him or her.
 It’s a convergence of expressions from peers, managers, customers on one’s self-image within the company that’s a branding of sorts.
 Like any consumer brand, there can be confusion (i.e., messages that are mixed, conflicting, mostly positive, or negative).
 SoGoSurvey understands the vital need to uplift employee branding by mapping out the EX journey and opening up employee engagement mysteries.
-They can help you move into 2020 running, not limping – despite the COVID-19 challenges.
+They can help you move forward running, not limping – despite the COVID-19 challenges.